 Down

 One of the more challenging commands is “down” because it is a submissive posture.
-However, this command is important, especially in scenarios where your dog is accompanying you on an airline.
+However, this command is important, especially in scenarios where your dog is meeting other people.

 Teaching your dog to leave an object or not touch something is important in public scenarios.
 To teach this command, start with treats in your hand.
 Offer them to your dog and if it tries to eat them, close your fist.
 Once your dog backs off, open your hand again.